 Troubleshoot errors and performance issues with RUM and APM

 If your Flutter app runs into issues, you can quickly troubleshoot in RUM.
-RUM offers visibility into Mobile Vitals and other resource data alongside associated events, making it easy to get insights into the causes of performance issues.
+RUM offers visibility into Mobile Vitals—including widget build and raster times, frozen frames, and poor resource usage—alongside associated events, making it easy to get insights into the causes of performance issues.
+For example, if you receive complaints of slow render times, Mobile Vitals can help you determine if widgets or raster threads could be the culprit.

 Let’s say you receive an alert that customers are experiencing errors when attempting to make a purchase.
 To investigate, you can view an associated session.
 On the performance timeline for the session, you notice that customers are running into latency on the cart screen, so you click to inspect that view.
 You see that two Mobile Vitals fall outside the recommended ranges (below), which may have affected this user’s experience.